angular/angular/src/lib/table/table.md

 #### Sorting

 To add sorting behavior to the table, add the `matSort` directive to the table and add `mat-sort-header` to each column header cell that should trigger sorting.
+Note that you have to import `MatSortModule` in order to initialize the `matSort` directive (see [API docs](https://material.angular.io/components/sort/api)).

 ```html
 <!-- Name Column -->